MostlyAdequate/mostly-adequate-guide/ch1.md

 //=> 32
 ```

 Who on earth would craft such a ghastly abomination?
 It is unreasonably difficult to keep track of the mutating internal state.
 And, good heavens, the answer is even incorrect!
 It should have been `16`, but `flock_a` wound up permanently altered in the process.
 Poor `flock_a`.
 This is anarchy in the I.T.!
 This is wild animal arithmetic!
+If you don't understand this program, it's okay, neither do I. The point is that state and mutable values are hard to follow even in such a small example.

 Let's try again with a more functional approach: